emanshah0/TicTacToe_clientserver_TCP/README.md

 # Tic Tac Toe Multiplayer
-C code project for a connection-oriented client program that will allow a user to interactively play Tic-Tac-Toe against the computerized server program.
+C code project for a connection-oriented client program that will allow a user to interactively play Tic-Tac-Toe against the computerized server program

+Use the -h flag for instructions on how to play!

 ## Usage
 ```bash